How to Choose a Mattress

-With so many brands that claim to have the “best mattress,” it can feel impossible to know where to start your search for a new bed.
-That’s why we’ve created this step-by-step guide to help you find the perfect mattress without having to compromise.
-So take a deep breath and close all those other browser tabs that are taking your mattress-buying anxiety to the next level.
+With so many brands that claim to have the “best” mattress, knowing where to start your search for a new bed can be challenging.
+That’s why we’ve created this guide that breaks down every part of the mattress buying journey to help you find the right mattress for you.

 |Mattress Type||Average Lifespan||Notes|